SenaryLabs/equity-tokenization/README.md

 The process begins when a user submits a buy/sell shares for a listed stock (e.g. NVDA).
 The request includes quantity and tokenId representing ticker symbol of the asset being traded.
 The `OrderManager` has the routes the order details via Chainlink Consumer function.
 The Chainlink Function then sends instructions to the broker-dealer's API with order payload.
 The broker executing the trade, and the subsequent updates to the user's tokenized equity holdings, which would be managed by the Fusion Equity protocol.

-The `TokenizedAsset.sol` contract is responsible for representing equity ownership on the blockchain within the Fusion Finance protocol.
-Utilizing the ERC-1155 multi-token standard, it allows for the creation and management of various tokenized assets, each representing a specific equity.
-After a successful buy order is executed by the broker-dealer, the tokenization process is typically triggered by a trusted Custodian.
-This involves first registering the specific equity (if not already done) using the `addAsset` function, which assigns a unique token ID and stores relevant asset details.
-Subsequently, the Custodian calls the `mint` function, crediting the buyer's address with the corresponding number of ERC-1155 tokens that represent their newly acquired equity.
+The `TokenizedAsset.sol` contract is responsible for representing equity ownership, it implements the ERC-1155 multi-token standard which supports the creation and management of various of various tokenized assets.
+Each equity is assigned a unique ERC-1155 token ID upon asset registration via addAsset.

-When a user sells their tokenized equity, the Custodian initiates the burning of these tokens using the `burn` function, reflecting the off-chain sale.
-This controlled minting and burning process, managed by the Custodian, ensures that the on-chain representation of equity ownership aligns with the real-world trading activity.
-The ERC-1155 standard provides an efficient way to manage multiple different equity tokens within a single contract, streamlining the tokenization and ownership tracking aspects of the Fusion Equity protocol.
+The first step in the tokenization process is initiated by trusted Custodian, which involves registering the specific equity (if not already done) using the `addAsset` function, which assigns a unique token ID and stores relevant asset details.

 ## Getting Started